Rafael Devers Player Props: Red Sox vs. Athletics

-On Monday, Rafael Devers (.419 on-base percentage in past 10 games, 92 points above season-long percentage) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 9:40 PM ET.
+The Boston Red Sox, including Rafael Devers (.342 batting average in his past 10 games), battle starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Cubs.
+In his most recent appearance, he racked up two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Cubs.

 Rafael Devers Game Info & Props vs. the Athletics